kristianmandrup/vue2-dragula-demo/README.md

 # Dragula for Vue2 via vue-dragula

-> A Vue.js demo app to demonstrate how to use [Dragula](https://bevacqua.github.io/dragula/) with [Vue 2.x](https://vuex.vuejs.org) for drag and drop.
+> A Vue.js demo app to demonstrate how to use [Dragula](https://bevacqua.github.io/dragula/) with [Vue 2](https://vuex.vuejs.org) for drag and drop.

 ### Status: WIP

-Currently using this vue-dragula [refactor]("vue-dragula": "kristianmandrup/vue-dragula#refactor") branch.
-See more in [[Design]] section below.
+Currently using this vue-dragula [dev]("vue-dragula": "kristianmandrup/vue-dragula#dev") branch.
+See more in sections below.

-Please see my note in this [PR](https://github.com/Astray-git/vue-dragula/pull/26) and let's work togehte to better grasp how to use Dragula with Vue2.
-Cheers!

 ## Build Setup